open-AIMS/gcrmn_model_alt/README.md

 make docs_container
 ```

-### Via apptainer/singularity
+### Via Apptainer/Singularity

 1. submit a job to slurm that runs the R codes.
 This will run all the
    R based analyses using the `targets` package to ensure all steps
    are performed in the correct order.

 ```
-sbatch analysis.slurm
+make slurm_R
 ```

 2. submit a job to slurm that renders the document.
 This will render
    the quarto document to html

 ```
-sbatch docs.slurm
+make slurm_docs
 ```

+## Outputs

+When running the R analysis pipeline outputs will be stored in the
+following locations (according to artifact type):

+- `data/`
+  - `mod_*`: stan models
+  - `posteriors_*`: extracted posteriors of the stan models
+  - `cellmeans_*: summarised posteriors

+- `output/figures`
+  - ...: modelled time series representations

+- `output/tables`
+  - ...: tabular versions of the outputs

 ## Debugging the code

 ### Via docker

-In order to edit the code (for the purpose of debugging or adding
+In order to run the code interactively (for the purpose of debugging
-additional features):
+or adding additional features):

-1. load the `R/_targets.R` script
-2. start a new terminal (**in the project root folder**)
+1. start a new terminal (**in the project root folder**)
-3. run
+2. run

 ```
 docker run --rm -it -v $PWD:/home/Project gcrmn_alt
 ```

+This will mount the current working directory to `/home/Project`
+within the container and the container is set to automatically work
+from this location.
+Hence, all codes and outputs will be exchanged
+via this mount point.

-4. set the working directory to the `R` directory
+3. set the working directory to the `R` directory

 ```
 setwd("R")
 ```

+4. load the `R/_targets.R` script in an editor (ideally on the host)
+5. establish a connection between the host and the R REPL (comint)
-5. load the necessary targets libraries
+6. load the necessary targets libraries

 ```
 library(targets)
 library(tarchetypes)
 ```

-6. load the other necessary libraries
+7. load the other necessary libraries

 ```
 packages = c("tidyverse", "sf", "synthos",